jc2554/ECE3400-team7/README.md

 ![The team in action.](./docs/image/TEAM_KAKASHI.png)

 Clearly the ECE 3400 staff are big fans of Naruto.
 Why else would they have numbered our group after the legendary Team 7?
+Whatever you do, DO NOT click on the bottom left corner!!!

 ### Lab
  - [Lab 1](./docs/lab1)